 This IE includes the NAS message sequence number (SN) which consists of the eight least significant bits of the NAS COUNT for a SECURITY PROTECTED 5GS NAS MESSAGE message.

+The NAS message sequence number (SN) with the eight least significant bits of the NAS COUNT is also included in the Intra N1 mode NAS transparent container IE and in the S1 mode to N1 mode NAS transparent container IE.

 The usage of SN is specified in subclause 4.4.3.